 Cadbury Mini Eggs are freaking addicting and I think most of you will agree with me that the bags are dangerous to have around.
 But now that they’ve been in stores for over a month already (in fact, I saw them in one store almost immediately after Christmas was over), I finally broke down and bought a couple bags.
 You know, for recipe testing purposes and all.
 Ahem.
 But really, I made these Cadbury Mini Egg Scones back in 2011 and decided it was time to update the post.
 Not only did I update all the photos, but I made some edits that vastly improve the recipe.
 And I added a video!

 These are not your grandmother’s scones.
 Oh no. They’re definitely not your sit down with a cup of tea and nibble on a scone scone.
-They’re more of a pour yourself a mug of hot cocoa with extra rum and whipped cream and break these bad boys out scones.
+Cadbury Egg scones are more of a pour yourself a mug of hot cocoa with extra rum and whipped cream and break these bad boys out scones (or possibly a Cadbury Egg Milkshake!).
 And I’m OK with that.
 Because they’re chocolatey and sweet and perfect for Easter morning… And the months leading up to Easter.

 The hardest part of making these scones is crushing the Cadbury Mini Eggs.
 You can either chop them up with a knife (that’s what I did) or put them in a bag and crush them with a mallet.
 The second method will help you get any pent up aggression out.

 OK, I lied.
-Really, the hardest part of making these scones is not eating all the Cadbury Mini Eggs before you bake them.
+Really, the hardest part of making these Cadbury Mini Egg scones is not eating all the Cadbury Mini Eggs before you bake them.

 I think scones have a not-so-great reputation and I’m on a mission to change that!
 Scones aren’t just for grandmas!
 Or for English tea times.
 They don’t have to be hard and dry.
 And they can be packed with candy!